DevExpress/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/30 Node.js Approach.md

 				}]
 			});
 		});
 	In this code, the function's first argument specifies the URI of the source.
 Note that the file extension is omitted.
 In this case, both the *world.shp* and *world.dbf* files will be parsed.
 Add the *.shp* or *.dbf* extension if you need to parse a certain file.
 The second argument specifies the precision of the resulting shape coordinates.
-Within the callback function, which comes as the third argument, the resulting coordinates are assigned to the **layer**.**dataSource** option of the **VectorMap** UI component.
+Within the callback function, which comes as the third argument, the resulting coordinates are assigned to the **layer**.**dataSource** property of the **VectorMap** UI component.

 - **Using Data from a *Buffer* Source**
 	The following code sample demonstrates how to use the **parse()** method for parsing data from any source of the *<a href="http://nodejs.org/api/buffer.html" target="_blank">Buffer</a>* type.